-Key Audit Matter - Financial Assets at Fair Value Through Profit or Loss and Non-Current Assets Held for Sale How our Audit Addressed the Key Audit Matter The Group's portfolio of financial assets at fair value through profit or loss and non-current asset held for sale make up 90% of total assets by value and are considered to be the key driver of the Group's operations.
-We do not consider financial assets at fair value and non- current asset held for sale to be at a high risk of significant misstatement or to be subject to a significant level of judgement.
-We assessed the reasonableness of the fair value attributed to financial assets at fair value through profit or loss and non-current asset held for sale with reference to relevant supporting documentation.
-We agreed holdings in financial assets at fair value and the non-current asset held for sale to independent third-party documentation However due to their materiality in the context of the financial statements as a whole, they are considered to be the area which had the greatest effect on our overall strategy and allocation of resources in planning and completing our audit.
-We agreed the fair value of the unlisted units to the unit price information provided by the investment manager.
+Key Audit Matter - Financial Assets at Fair Value Through Profit or Loss

+The Group's portfolio of financial assets at fair value through profit or loss make up 94% of total assets by value and are considered to be the key driver of the Group's operations.

+We do not consider financial assets at fair value to be at a high risk of significant misstatement or to be subject to a significant level of judgement.

+However due to their materiality in the context of the financial statements as a whole, they are considered to be the area which had the greatest effect on our overall strategy and allocation of resources in planning and completing our audit.

+How our Audit Addressed the Key Audit Matter

+We assessed the reasonableness of the fair value attributed to financial assets at fair value through profit or loss with reference to relevant supporting documentation.

+We agreed the fair value of listed equities to the published market pricing and the unlisted units to the unit price information provided by the investment manager.

+We agreed holdings in financial assets at fair value through profit or loss to independent third-party documentation.

 We assessed whether the disclosures included in the financial report meet the requirements of Australian Accounting Standards.